amplication/docs/docs/custom-code/add-business-logic.md

 :::

 This function gets an object of type FindOneUserArgs as a parameter.
-It uses the [prisma client ](https://www.prisma.io/docs/concepts/components/prisma-client) to find the user and reset its password, and then returns the updated user object.
+It uses the [prisma client ](https://www.prisma.io/docs/concepts/components/prisma-client) to find the user and reset its password and then returns the updated user object.